-There are various confusions, thoughts, dilemmas when it comes to feasibility of an innovation.
+There are various confusions, thoughts, dilemmas when it comes to the feasibility of an innovation.
 If you are not aware of feasibility, here is the answer: “Feasibility means something which one can possibly do”.
 One observes feasibility issues whenever he/she presents its business plan a presentation in front of investors.

 In some cases, investors make a statement like “Your business plan is not feasible, otherwise others would have implemented it”.
 These sentences extremely destroy the motivation of people involved in such business ideas.
 The real question lies, whether those investors are correct about it or not.
-So, let us look more closely to the concept of feasibility.
+So, let us look more closely at the concept of feasibility.

 Importance of Feasibility Study

 There are references proving that feasibility study is important.
 Let us understand each importance briefly.

 The feasibility study helps you to direct the project/business idea towards the reality which you are currently imagining.
 In this, you have to find answers to many questions in starting stage.
 Answers to these questions make you focus on further specific questions which finally take you to an ultimate answer whether you can implement it or not.

 Examples of Questions are ‘Whether people will like your product?’, ‘Will people accept improvement or changes in product or methods?’, ‘Whether the business can create profits?’, ‘Whether competition has created entry barriers?’, etc.

 For this, one must identify the benefits, uniqueness, possibilities, problem-solving nature, etc. of their business ideas so as to tackle these questions.

 The feasibility study helps you to find alternative ways of developing your business idea.
 These alternatives could reduce your time, efforts, expanses, etc. Hence, this could increase your work efficiency, profitability, scalability, etc.

 Also, this study allows you to explore opportunities that you haven’t even thought of at the initial stage.
 Further, this will prevent you to waste your efforts and start everything again.